HP (NYSE:HPQ) Issues Q4 2022 Earnings Guidance

 HP (NYSE:HPQ – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $0.79-$0.89 for the period, compared to the consensus EPS estimate of $1.06.
+The company provided earnings per share (EPS) guidance of $0.79-$0.89 for the period, compared to the consensus estimate of $1.06.
 The company issued revenue guidance of -.
 HP also updated its FY 2022 guidance to $4.02-$4.12 EPS.

 HP Stock Performance